r-freeman/Netflix-N-Hack/PS4/README.md

 # Important Notes

 > [!NOTE]
-> If PS4 kernel panics, or lapse fails restart the console and try again.
+> If PS4 kernel panics, or lapse fails; restart the console and try again.
 >
 > if Netflix crashes, just restart Netflix